 Here is a simple definition breakdown of each mortgage closing cost listed above and what it means.

-Lenders charge a fee to review and process your loan and this is called “underwriting”.
-You would be surprised by the amount of work an underwriter does and a complete underwrite can take three to four hours.
+Lenders charge a fee to review and process your loan, and this is called “underwriting.”
+You would be surprised by how much work an underwriter does, and a complete underwrite can take three to four hours.

-When you apply for a mortgage the Loan Officer obtains a credit report from a credit provider.
+When you apply for a mortgage, the Loan Officer obtains a credit report from a credit provider.
 The credit report includes your credit scores and your credit history.
-The credit provider charges a fee for this service and that cost is passed along to the consumer.
+The credit provider charges a fee for this service, which is passed to the consumer.

-Tax Service is a monitoring service that ensures your property taxes are being paid on time.
+Tax Service is a monitoring service that ensures your property taxes are paid on time.

-A “Flood Cert” is when the lender verifies with FEMA that you are not (or that you are) in a flood zone.
+A “Flood Cert” is when the lender verifies with FEMA that you are not (or are) in a flood zone.